 Whenever you’re looking at different hosts and comparing various plans it’s important to remember that no hosting environment is perfect for every site.
 Different sites have different needs and budgets also vary.
 So keep in mind the specifics of your site in order to find the best WordPress hosting option for you.

-What is Managed WordPress Hosting?
+What is WordPress Hosting?

 Because companies like WP Engine only host sites built on WordPress they can optimize their servers specifically for WordPress.
 This results in pages that load faster, lower strain on the server, a better user experience, and better results for the site owner.

 While there are several popular caching plugins that can be used for free, many users experience issues with them or find them confusing and difficult to set up.
-If caching can be done without a plugin it just makes it that much easier for you.
-For example, WP Engine has their own EverCache technology to speed up page loads and improve performance
+If caching can be done without a plugin, it just makes it that much easier for you.
+For example, WP Engine has its own EverCache technology to speed up page loads and improve performance

 Support from WordPress Experts

-A major advantage of going with a company like WP Engine or Page.ly is their support reps are well-trained and very knowledgeable on WordPress, and they will be able to help you with these types of issues.
+A major advantage of going with a company like WP Engine or others that offer WordPress hosting is the fact that their support reps are well-trained and very knowledgeable on WordPress, and they will be able to help you with these types of issues.
 This support in some situations can save you a lot of time and headaches, and may even prevent you from needing to hire a WordPress developer to identify and fix the issue.

-Because WordPress is open source and extremely popular, it is targeted by many hackers.
+Because WordPress is open-source and extremely popular, it’s targeted by many hackers.
 If you take the right precautions you don’t need to be worried about the security of your site, and most managed WordPress hosts will offer security that is superior to what you would get with another host.

 What About Pricing?